-I had been to Glacier a handful of times before, and always admired the lakes along with everything else.
-But this time I was itching to kayak on the water and not just be amazed by the beauty of the water.
+I had been to Glacier a handful of times before, and always admired the lakes with their beautifully clear water along with everything else.
+But on this most recent trip, I was itching to kayak on the water and not just be amazed by the beauty of it.

 Kayaking the Lakes in Glacier National Park

 There are more than 700 lakes in Glacier, 131 of which are named.
 The waters here contribute to the three North American watersheds: the Pacific, Atlantic and Hudson Bay.

 Many of the famous lower-altitude lakes in Glacier—Lake McDonald, Saint Mary Lake, Swiftcurrent Lake and the Two Medicine Lakes (there are three of these)—are large, deep, cold and clear, surrounded by the gorgeous mountains the park is known for.